A Step-by-Step Guide: Eigen Layer Restaking

 ⚠️

-To restake you first need to set up an EigenPod address that will be connected with your wallet.
-This EigenPod address will be used as the withdrawal address in the P2P.org staking dApp.
+To restake, you first need to set up an EigenPod address that will be connected to your wallet.
+This EigenPod address will be the withdrawal address in the P2P.org staking dApp.
 To do this:

 1. Go to https://app.eigenlayer.xyz/ and connect a wallet: